 Despite these improvements, the technology has had a rocky road to where it is today.
 With both 2D and 3D methods of measuring different facial structure, it is hard to create a system which works 100% of the time.
 Today is the first time we are starting to see facial recognition software marketed to the general public.

 In the age of the smartphone, people are looking for the best ways to protect their devices against unwanted attacks.
 We have systems like fingerprints and pin codes, but those are all things that can be breached relatively easily.
 The Samsung Galaxy S8 was the first phone to market facial recognition software for the average consumer.
 The main way this phone protects your identity is by using a system of iris scanning which measures the unique patterns of your eye.
 These iris scans are difficult to replicate, making this one of the safest ways to protect your device.

 The Galaxy S8 also implemented a facial recognition system where you can raise your phone like you’re taking a selfie to unlock your phone through distinguishing facial features.
 This system, however, was found to be less secure since it could be easily fooled by a photograph.

 The recent launch of the iPhone X tackled this problem with a new system of their own that was years in the making.
 The iPhone X uses a series of 30,000 infrared dots projected on your face to create a 3D model which is hard to fool or replicate.
-Even better, this system uses a “liveness detection” system to to make sure the phone will not unlock because of a facial replica or the face being nearby.
+Even better, this system uses a “liveness detection” system to make sure the phone will not unlock because of a facial replica or the face being nearby.

 While no company has created a 100% foolproof system of facial recognition, experts believe it is close.
-Facial recognition is an important step in our search for protection of our digital devices.
+Facial recognition is an important step in our search for the protection of our digital devices.
 In this day and age, our privacy is more important than ever.
 It’s only a matter of time before facial detection is mainstream.